Oussama-Bensarjane/cub3D/README.md

 **Roles in this project:**
 - Parsing of configuration file `.cub`
 - Loading and rendering textures for walls
-- Weapons rendering and animations
+- Loading and rendering sprites (Weapons)
+- Weapons switching logic && drawing help screen menu

 ---